 Ready to assess how much your practice is worth?
 Here are 6 steps you’ll need to take:

-As mentioned earlier, EBITDA stands for expenses before interest, taxes, depreciation, and amortization.
+As mentioned earlier, EBITDA stands for earnings before interest, taxes, depreciation, and amortization.
 This is essential for gaining a clear picture of your practice’s profitability.

 To calculate EBITDA, use either of these formulas: